History of the Jews in Brody

 The Jewish community of Brody (a city in the Lviv region of western Ukraine) was one of the oldest and best-known Jewish communities in the western part of Ukraine (and formerly in Austrian Empire / Poland up to 1939).
 The Jewish community of Brody perished in the Holocaust in 1942–1943.
 During the 19th century, Brody was the second-largest city in East Galicia (after Lviv (Lemberg)), with the highest proportion of the Jewish population (88%) among Eastern European cities.

-"A city, where wisdom and wealth, Torah and understanding, commerce and faith are united."

-Nachman Krochmal in a letter to Isaac Erter

-Importance of the Jewish community of Brody
+Importance of the community

 When one speaks about any major sort of modern scholarly or historiographic activities in Eastern Galicia that started with Haskalah movement in this area, such activities are bound to three exclusive centers of the Galician Enlightenment, namely: Lviv, Ternopil, and Brody.
 Today the latter is a non-significant West Ukrainian town, administrative center of Brodovsky rayon in the northeastern fringe of the Lviv oblast.
 There are few towns in Western Ukraine with so dramatic and challenging Jewish history as it is in case of Brody.
 For a long time Brody had been one of the greatest centers of commerce in the whole Austro-Hungarian Empire.
-It was rightly referred to as Triest on the continent.
+It was rightly referred to as Trieste on the continent.
 The town has been known yet since the 12th century and soon after was almost entirely inhabited by the Jews.
 Because of the last fact it came known to be as Galician Jerusalem.
 During the Austrian rule in Galicia, the North Eastern fringe of the empire passed just a few kilometres from Brody.
 It was the border of two greatest East European empires at that time Austrian and Russian and Brody by the luck or misfortune of history happened to be squeezed between the two borders.
 By misfortune, because of its border location it was twice utterly destroyed first during the First World War and again in 1944.
 By luck, because the city took a great commercial benefit and privileges being a border city.
 Because of its location, in 1779, Brody received the status of a "free city" and could trade with all the European countries.
 Worthwhile to note that in the 18th century the commercial turnover of Brody city exceeded the turnover of whole province of Galicia taken together.
 In the 19th century it was the second largest city on the territory of Galicia after Lemberg.
 Its "sister city" over the Russian side of the border was Radyvyliv just 9 km east of Brody.
 Radyvyliv played a similar function as Brody on the Russian side of the border.